udacity/FSND-P4-Design-A-Game/Project-Description.md

 ###Task 2:
   Come up with a new game to implement!
-This could be a more advanced guessing game (like Guess a Number) such as Hangman, or a simple board game like Tic-Tac-Toe.
-Implementing a copy or port of Guess a Number (Guess 2 Numbers/ Guess a Letter/Guess a Word etc.) will not be acceptable.
+This could be a more advanced guessing game such as Hangman, or a simple board game like Tic-Tac-Toe.
+Implementing a copy or port of Guess a Number (Guess 2 Numbers/Guess a Letter/Guess a Word etc.) will not be acceptable.
 We want you to be creative!

   Make sure that the existing endpoints work with the new game - you'll need to modify the models, forms, and resource containers, but the general structure